chbornman/AudioFetch/README.md

 ### Using Docker

-1. Copy the example environment file and fill in your real values:
+1. Copy the example environment file and fill in your actual values:

    ```bash
    cp .env.example .env